Chaat – The Hidden Treasure of South Asia:

 This Is What You Do :

 Soak chickpeas in water for several hours or over night.
 Boil them in salted water till tender.
 Drain and set aside.
+You can also use canned chickpeas.

 Meanwhile peel and cut potatoes into bite size cubes.
 Boil till done but still firm, use white potatoes or any variety that maintains its shape.